-Rank Location SP M Amount Brief Rationale 0001 Santa Rosa 01 01 \$14,000.00 Increase the District equipment repair and maintenance budget to cover realistic repair and maintenance costs of over \$2 million in equipment.
+Rank Location SP M Amount Brief Rationale 0001 Santa Rosa 01 01 \$7,500.00 Needed increase in supply account to offset the rising cost of single-use items necessary for student training.
+These items, such as dish-washing chemicals, sanitation tabs, trash bin liners and single-use latex gloves cannot be charged to the student fee-based account.
+The 4390 account should be increased annually based on inflation.
+0002 Santa Rosa 01 01 \$8,000.00 Increase the District equipment repair and maintenance budget to cover realistic repair and maintenance costs of over \$2 million in equipment.
 Currently the Culinary Department District repair and maintenance budget is \$5,269.
-0002 Santa Rosa 01 01 \$15,000.00 Needed increase in operational supply account to offset the rising cost of single-use items necessary for student training.
-These items, such as dishwashing chemicals, sanitation tabs, trash bin liners and single-use latex gloves cannot be charged to the student fee-based account.
-0003 Santa Rosa 01 01 \$4,000.00 All Culinary Arts lab classes use sanitation towels to wipe and clean surfaces.
+0003 Santa Rosa 01 01 \$8,000.00 All Culinary Arts lab classes use sanitation towels to wipe and clean surfaces.
 These towels are provided to the Department by a linen service.
-For 2021-2022 fiscal year the Department has had to transfer funds from the District 4390 account to supplement the linen service account.
-This District 5540 account should be increased from \$2,000 to a realistic budget, based on costs, to \$4,000.
-0004 Santa Rosa 08 01 \$30,000.00 Requesting that the District pay 100% the salaries of District staff required for efficient operation of the Department.
-Currently this is covered by our Café operating budget, not the District.
+For 2022-2023 and 23-24 fiscal year the Department has had to transfer funds from the District 4390 account to supplement the linen service account.
+This District 5540 account should be increased from \$2,000 to a realistic budget, based on costs, to \$8,000.
+0004 Santa Rosa 01 01 \$4,300.00 Increase 5910 for the cost of deep cleaning Burdo labs since the Heavy Cleaner position has been eliminated.